-- 88. The EBA has received a Q&A 2017 3587 asking if a subsidiary of an institution could purchase AT1 or Tier 2 instruments issued by this institution before five years from the date of issuance of the instrument.
+91. The EBA has received a Q&A 2017_3587 asking if a subsidiary of an institution could purchase AT1 or Tier 2 instruments issued by this institution before five years from the date of issuance of the instrument.
 As indicated in the answer, one has to recall the eligibility criterion stipulated by Articles 52(1)(b) and 63(b) of the CRR, disqualifying instruments from being eligible as AT1 or Tier 2 in cases where those instruments are purchased by the institution or its subsidiaries, regardless of the nature and situation of the subsidiary.
 Therefore, the purchase by a subsidiary would qualify as a repurchase and would require prior permission by the competent authority.
-Within the first five years from the date of issuance, such permission would only be possible under the specific conditions of Article 78(4) of the CRR. - 89.
-Article 78(4)(d) of the CRR gives the possibility, to replace AT1 or Tier 2 instruments if the competent authority permits it, in light of the benefits from a prudential point of view related to the action and in exceptional circumstances, with an instrument of same or higher quality.
+Within the first five years from the date of issuance, such permission would only be possible under the specific conditions of Article 78(4) of the CRR.

+92. Article 78(4)(d) of the CRR gives the possibility, to replace AT1 or Tier 2 instruments if the competent authority permits it, in light of the benefits from a prudential point of view related to the action and in exceptional circumstances, with an instrument of same or higher quality.
 The EBA has received several Q&As on the notion of 'exceptional circumstances'.
 The EBA considers that flexibility should be left to the competent authorities to decide on a case-by-case basis whether the criterion of 'exceptional circumstances' is fulfilled, as this is very much a case-by-case assessment.
-However, the EBA is monitoring the application of Article 78(4)(d) of the CRR by competent authorities and has observed that the mere improvement of market conditions or reduction in the cost of the issuance is not considered an exceptional circumstance. - 90.
-The EBA considers that it is appropriate to include in the terms of AT1 instruments a condition stating that the institution should not give a notice of redemption after a trigger event notice has been given.
-The provisions should also make it clear that, if a trigger event notice is given after a notice of redemption has been given but before the relevant redemption date, this notice of redemption should automatically be revoked and be null and void and the relevant redemption should not be made.
+In the past, during the monitoring of the application of Article 78(4)(d) of the CRR by competent authorities, the EBA observed that the mere improvement of market conditions or reduction in the cost of the issuance was not considered an exceptional circumstance.